 Over the past five to seven years, the demand for corn has been higher than the market could easily supply, leading to historically high expected output prices for corn.
-With the government no longer mandating the production of certain crops in the certain areas, farmers in areas where corn production is a clear economic winner have turned to planting more corn and fewer rotational crops.
+With the government no longer mandating the production of certain crops in certain areas, farmers in areas where corn production is a clear economic winner have turned to planting more corn and fewer rotational crops.

 This leads to an interesting dilemma.
 Cropping the same crop year after year has declined in some areas while increasing in others as a function of market signals given by consumers to farmers.
-Most farmers I know would agree that planting more crops in a rotation is preferable given the agronomic advantages, but few are willing to forgo large economic opportunities to do so.
+Most farmers I know would agree that planting more crops in a rotation is preferable, given the agronomic advantages, but few are willing to forgo large economic opportunities to do so.

 Finally, in one of the most important studies I have seen on the topic of agriculture and environmental impact, it was estimated that the yield improvements in agriculture in the latter half of the 20th century reduced GHG emissions by 590 gigatons of CO2 equivalents.
-The adoption of GM crop technology by farmers throughout the world also has contributed to yield improvement in many countries.
-Increasing productivity on approximately 11 percent of the earth's arable landmass while protecting pastures, grasslands and forests will help farmers provide adequate food for a growing global population.
+The adoption of GM crop technology by farmers throughout the world has also contributed to yield improvement in many countries.
+Increasing productivity on approximately 11 percent of the earth's arable landmass, while protecting pastures, grasslands and forests, will help farmers provide adequate food for a growing global population.
 To ensure success, farmers need to utilize all of the available production practices and technologies to enable efficient and productive agricultural systems that protect the environment.